 What is wrong with you, Sigrun!
 Only monsters hate!
 I turned the disgust toward myself.
 I closed my eyes for several seconds, and breathed, searching for the peace my spirit friends brought me.
 When I opened my eyes, everything still seemed coated in filth.

-The disgust came, not from the monster man's heart, but from the cloud of smoke about his head.
+The disgust came, not only from the monster man's heart, but even more from the cloud of smoke about his head.
 With each breath, his mood soothed, and Ker's worsened.
 Evidently, the old man spoke true.
 The pixie's world had monsters of its own, and sent their earthly friends came to visit my family.

 Ker snarled and paced as Myrrha lifted the lid from the oven and placed the roasting rack into place.
 More of the urgans shuffled in behind them.
 Mack threw several logs into the pit.
 The monster man continued his work, as Mack tended the fire and Myrrha poured some water.

 A random spark from the fire landed on Mack's hand, and he pulled back.